 Ken Glasgow at 334-791-2433 or Gabriel Sayegh at 646-335-2264

-In Alabama, nearly 250,000 people have been stripped their voting rights due to a felony conviction.
-But in a 2006 court ruling in Alabama, a judge found that only those convicted of felonies of “moral turpitude” lose their right to vote.
+In Alabama, nearly 250,000 people have been stripped of their voting rights due to a felony conviction.
+But in a 2006 court ruling in Alabama, a judge found that only those persons convicted of felonies of “moral turpitude” lose their right to vote.
 The judge found that certain felonies–such as drug possession–do not constitute crimes of moral turpitude, and therefore individuals convicted of those crimes do not lose their right to vote, even during incarceration.
-Alabama’s Attorney General, Troy King, concurred with the ruling.
-This change could have an impact on nearly 70,000 Alabamians, including nearly 10,000 currently incarcerated in state prisons on drug charges alone.